Flue Gas Treatment Systems

 • Gas enters from the top of the unit and moves in the same direction with water

-Spray Tower Main Futures:
+Spray Tower Main Features:

 • Made of SS316 or FRP

-• Can resists high temperatures
+• Can resist high temperatures

 • Removal efficiencies of higher than 85%

-• High acid corrosion resistivity
+• High resistance to acid corrosion

 • Water is recirculated to minimize the water consumption and wastewater generation

-• pH of the system adjusted automatically
+• The pH of the system is adjusted automatically

 • Caustic solution is used as a scrubbing agent